rlepigre/ocaml-imagelib/README.md

 Additional packages:
  - ImageMagick (convert) for handling some formats.
- - Crowbar, Alcotest (for the test suite)
+ - Crowbar, Alcotest, afl-persistent (for the test suite)

 Installation
 ------------